Why Your Insurance Matters in Auto Accident Cases

 Typically, the accident has just happened.
 Treatment has not yet fully started, and the extend of any injuries is not known.
 A plaintiff doesn’t know if the defendant is going to accept liability or challenge the injuries.
 Most importantly, the plaintiff does not know if the defendant will have the ability or insurance to pay for any damages they caused.

 An injured plaintiff can benefit from the use of their insurance policies.
 We will explain some of the benefits of using your insurance policies in this article.
-If you have been inured through the negligence of another, do not hesitate to contact the Lawrence Law Firm.
+If you have been inured through the negligence of another, do not hesitate to contact our car accident attorney

 Our firm handles a variety of personal injury cases.
-The personal injury practice areas include auto accidents, trucking accidents, and uninsured motorist claims.
+The personal injury practice areas also include motorcycle accidentstrucking accidents, and uninsured motorist claims.

 Using Your Health Insurance Can Be Beneficial in a Colorado Auto Injury Case.